Evoks/secret-santa/santa-front/README.md

 This app is a secret santa organisation helper done in React in SPA mode.

-You can create a group, set and manage information about it and create a user account.
+You can create a group, set and manage information about it and create an user account.

 You have to run the back server app in order to be able to use this front app.